-LESSON I: Introduction to Drug Development
+LESSON I: Introduction to Drug Discovery and Development

-• In drug development clinical trials are often considered in four phases in addition to a pre-clinical stage.
-These phases are also used in vaccine development.
+• In drug development clinical trials are often considered in four phases in addition to a non-Clinical (preclinical) stage.
+These phases are also used in vaccine and other therapeutic product development.

-Pre-clinical
+Non-Clinical (Pre-clinical)

-A sponsor of a drugs trial first evaluates the drug's toxic and pharmacological effects through in vitro and in vivo laboratory animal testing.
-At the pre-clinical stage, the regulator will generally ask that sponsors:
+A sponsor of a drug trial first evaluates the drug's pharmacological and toxic effects through in vitro and in vivo laboratory animal testing.
+At the non-clinical stage, the regulator will generally ask that sponsor:

-- develop a pharmacological profile of the drug - determine the acute toxicity of the drug in at least two species of animals
+- develop a pharmacological profile of the drug - determine the acute toxicity of the drug in at least two mammalian species.

-In animal testing, drug companies make considerable effort to use as few animals as possible and to ensure their humane and proper care.
+In animal testing, drug companies make considerable effort to use as few animals as possible and to ensure their humane and proper care (Refine, Reduce and Replace - 3Rs).

-Generally, two or more species are tested, usually one rodent, one non-rodent.
+Generally, two or more species are tested, usually one rodent, and one non-rodent.
 The challenge is finding a relevant animal model that behaves in a similar way to a human.